ADR-0001: Crate Organization

 - rustledger-parser: Beancount file parser, depends only on core

-- rustledger-validate: Validation rules, depends on core
+- rustledger-validate: Validation rules, depends on core, parser, booking

 - rustledger-booking: Balance booking algorithms, depends on core